TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 10/Acts 10.29.md

 ---

-wherefore also I came without gainsaying, when I was sent for.
-I ask therefore with what intent ye sent for me.
+Therefore also I came without complaint when I was sent for.
+I ask therefore, why did you send for me?"